Xiaoqi-Sun/quarc-oss/README.md

 Unless otherwise specified, models are released under the same license as the source code (MIT license).

+## TODO (Temporary)

+- [ ] Add explnation for file path configuration using environment variables (don't need to delete but can perhaps priorite the environment varaible overwriting)
+- [ ]

 ## Serving

 ### Step 1/4: Environment Setup